· · AI

 This is where subagents dominate.
 A typical effective setup uses three specialized agents:

 They run sequentially, not in parallel.
-Each writes findings to a markdown file that the next one reads.
+Each writes results to a markdown file that the next one reads.
 No context pollution, no token explosion.
 The sequential workflow with file-based communication beats parallel execution for complex reviews.
+Old school, but it works.

 The hybrid orchestration